Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 ## Trying to fix it:

-Now that I've spent some time looking at the issue, I wanted to see wether or not I could create a more performant implementation of this (and to see how easy it was to implement some quirks like endless scrollers in [Lit][lit]).
+Now that I've spent some time looking at the issue, I wanted to see whether or not I could create a more performant implementation of this (and to see how easy it was to implement some quirks like endless scrollers in [Lit][lit]).

 ### Loading the data